ClarkGuilty/Qt-stamp-visualizer/README.md

 Originally developed with single-band `.fits` files in mind, it can also be used with (mutichannel) `.png`, `.jpg` and `.jpeg` files, albeit with limited functionality.

 ## Features
-- Fast classification of thousand of images using the mosaic app.
+- Fast classification of thousands of images using the mosaic app.
 - Easy access to Legacy Survey stamps using the sequential app.
 - Nice visualization of single band astronomical images with different color maps and color scales.
 - Easy handling of many different classifications for the same dataset using the argument: `-N name_of_the_classification`.